Hair Relaxer Cancer Lawsuit

 Hair relaxer products contain several chemicals classified as toxic, including, but not limited to:

 Hair Relaxer Use Linked to Cancer

 A growing body of scientific evidence suggests that long-term use of hair relaxer products may cause increased rates of certain cancers, including uterine cancer, ovarian cancer, endometrial cancer and other adverse health effects.

 In 2022, a study on the link between hair relaxers and cancer was published in the Journal of the National Cancer Institute.
 Over the course of 10 years, the study measured the rate of cancer among women who routinely used hair relaxers vs. women who never used hair relaxers.

 The results indicated that women who used hair relaxers were more than twice as likely to be diagnosed with uterine cancer compared to those who didn’t use hair relaxers.
 Additionally, the rate of uterine cancer diagnosis was even higher among women who reported using hair relaxers more frequently.

 Hair Relaxer Brands Impacted

-The following products/manufacturers are being investigated for potential hair relaxer lawsuits.
+The following products/manufacturers, among others, are being investigated for potential hair relaxer lawsuits.
 Many of which are popular products that have been widely marketed in the United States:

 Get Help From a Hair Relaxer Cancer Lawyer

-If you or a loved one used hair relaxers at least four times within a year and were later diagnosed with uterine cancer, you may be entitled to compensation.
+If you or a loved one used hair relaxers and were later diagnosed with uterine cancer, ovarian cancer, or endometrial cancer, you may be entitled to compensation.
 The hair relaxer lawyers at Harding Mazzotti, LLP are here to help.
 Click, Chat, or call 1800LAW1010 24/7 for a free case evaluation.